yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ### Task 2: Validate the CloudShop application is up after the deployment

-1. Using the Azure portal, open the **WGVMRG** Resource group and review the deployment.
+1. Using the Azure portal, open the **WGVNetRG2** Resource group and review the deployment.

-1. Navigate to the **WGWEB1** blade.
+2. Navigate to the **WGWEB1** blade.

-1. On the **WGWEB1** blade, first select **Connect** and then select **Download RDP file** to establish a Remote Desktop session.
+3. On the **WGWEB1** blade, first select **Connect** and then select **Download RDP file** to establish a Remote Desktop session.

     ![CloudShop application connection test](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image61.png "Virtual machine blade")

-1. Depending on your Remote Desktop protocol client and browser configuration, you will either be prompted to open an RDP file, or you will need to download it and then open it separately to connect.
+4. Depending on your Remote Desktop protocol client and browser configuration, you will either be prompted to open an RDP file, or you will need to download it and then open it separately to connect.

-1. Log in with the credentials specified during creation:
+5. Log in with the credentials specified during creation:

     -  User: **demouser**

-    -  Password: **demo\@pass123**
+    -  Password: **demo@pass123**

-1. You will be presented with a Remote Desktop Connection warning because of a certificate trust issue.
+6. You will be presented with a Remote Desktop Connection warning because of a certificate trust issue.
 Select **Yes** to continue with the connection.

     ![The Remote Desktop Connection dialog box displays, warning you that the remote computer\'s identity cannot be verified, and asking you if you want to connect anyway.
 The Don\'t ask me again for connections to this computer is selected, as is the Yes button at the bottom.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image62.png "Remote Desktop Connection warning dialog box")

-1. When logging on for the first time, you will have a prompt asking about network discovery.
+7. When logging on for the first time, you will have a prompt asking about network discovery.
 Select **No**.

     ![The Networks prompt asks if you want to find other computers, devices and content automatically.
 The No button is selected.](images/Setup/image15.png "Networks prompt")

-1. Notice that Server Manager opens by default.
+8. Notice that Server Manager opens by default.
 Choose **Local Server**.

     ![Local Server is selected on the Server Manager menu.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image63.png "Server Manager menu")

-1. In the details pane, ensure the **IE Enhanced Security Configuration** is set to **Off**.
+9. In the Local Server pane, ensure the **IE Enhanced Security Configuration** is set to **Off**.
 If that is not the case, select **On**.

     ![IE Enhanced Security Configuration is set to On, and is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image64.png "Under Essentials")

-1. If needed, change to **Off** for Administrators, and select **OK**.
+10. If needed, change to **Off** for Administrators, and select **OK**.

     ![In the Internet Explorer Enhanced Security Configuration dialog box, the Administrators Off radio button is selected, and the OK button is selected as well.](images/Setup/image18.png "Internet Explorer Enhanced Security Configuration")

-1. You will now ensure the CloudShop application is up and running.
+11. You will now ensure the CloudShop application is up and running.
 Open Internet Explorer, and browse to both the WGWEB1 and WGWEB2 servers:

     ```
     http://wgweb1